The Passing Show of 1916: Background

 The original The Passing Show was presented in 1894 by George Lederer at the Casino Theatre.
 It featured spoofs of theatrical productions of the past season.
 It was one of the first musical revues on Broadway and led the fashion for such productions.
 The Casino Theatre produced a revue each summer thereafter for several seasons.

 In 1912, Lee and Jacob J. Shubert began an annual series of twelve elaborate Broadway revues at the Winter Garden Theatre, using the name The Passing Show of 19XX, designed to compete with the popular Ziegfeld Follies.
-They featured libretti by Atteridge and music usually by Romberg, Gershwin or Herman Finck.
+They featured libretti by Atteridge and music usually by Sigmund Romberg, George Gershwin or Herman Finck.
 Willie and Eugene Howard starred in many editions of the series (although not in 1916).
 Other stars included Charlotte Greenwood, Marilyn Miller, Ed Wynn, De Wolf Hopper, Charles Winninger, Fred Astaire and his sister Adele, Marie Dressler and Fred Allen.
 Most of the shows were staged by J. C. Huffman.